yuqian5/simpleft/README.md

 - [Usage](#usage)

 ## Description
 **simpleft** is a lightweight command-line tool designed to simplify p2p file sharing within a network environment.
-It does not require a centralized server or any complex configuration.
-It is designed to be simple and easy to use.
+No server, no configurations, no hassle.

 ## Install
 ### Homebrew